seekerluke/pygame-ios-templates/README.md

 `make_template.py` runs Meson with these names, so they need to match exactly.

 Currently, `make_template.py` does not include steps to build x86_64 modules, because both arm64 and x86_64 simulator builds use the same path in the Xcode project.
 If you have an Intel Mac, set the `sim_target` variable to use x86_64 instead of arm64.
+You also need to package x86_64 versions of any binary Python modules you need (eg. numpy) as they are built for arm64 by default.

 ### Meson Build Files